MicrosoftDocs/azure-docs/articles/application-gateway/quick-create-cli.md

 ms.devlang: azurecli
 ms.topic: quickstart
 ms.workload: infrastructure-services
-ms.date: 12/12/2018
+ms.date: 12/13/2018
 ms.author: victorh
 ms.custom: mvc

 ---
 # Quickstart: Direct web traffic with Azure Application Gateway - Azure CLI

-With Azure Application Gateway, you can direct your application web traffic to specific resources by assigning listeners to ports, creating rules, and adding resources to a backend pool.

-This quickstart shows you how to use the Azure CLI to quickly create the application gateway with two virtual machines in its backend pool.
+This quickstart shows you how to use the Azure CLI to quickly create an application gateway with two virtual machines in its backend pool.
 You then test it to make sure it's working correctly.
+With Azure Application Gateway, you direct your application web traffic to specific resources by: assigning listeners to ports, creating rules, and adding resources to a backend pool.

 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.

 [!INCLUDE [cloud-shell-try-it.md](../../includes/cloud-shell-try-it.md)]

 If you choose to install and use the CLI locally, run Azure CLI version 2.0.4 or later.
-To find the version, run `az --version`.
+To find the version, run **az --version**.
 For information about installing or upgrading, see [Install Azure CLI]( /cli/azure/install-azure-cli).

 ## Create a resource group

-In Azure, all resources are allocated in a resource management group.
+In Azure, you allocated related resources to a resource group.
 Create a resource group by using [az group create](/cli/azure/group#az-group-create).

 The following example creates a resource group named *myResourceGroupAG* in the *eastus* location.